Adrian Regnier

-Adrian E. Regnier (August 28, 1889 – March 2, 1956) was an American football player and coach.
-He played college football at Brown University at the halfback and end positions from 1907 to 1909.
-He was the captain of the 1909 Brown Bears football team and was selected as a consensus All-American at the end position in 1909.
+Adrian E. Regnier (August 28, 1889 – March 2, 1956) was an American college football player and coach.
+He played at Brown University at the halfback and end positions from 1907 to 1909.
+He was the captain of the 1909 Brown Bears football team and was a consensus selection on the 1909 College Football All-America Team at the end position.
 Regnier also played baseball and basketball and was a member of the Phi Delta Theta fraternity.
 He graduated from Brown in 1910.

-In April 1910, he was hired as the football coach at Union College.
-He served one year as the head coach of the Union Dutchmen football team, compiling a record of 2–4–1.
+In April 1910, Regnier was hired as the football coach at Union College.
+He served one year as the head coach of the Union Garnet football team, compiling a record of 2–4–1.

 During World War I, he served in the United States Army.
 He was injured in approximately May 1918 while serving in a machine gun battalion of the New England Division.
 He later became a sales engineer.
-He died in March 1956 at Springfield Hospital in Wilbraham, Massachusetts.
+He died in March 1956, at Springfield Hospital in Wilbraham, Massachusetts.